uranus-wyx/uranus-wyx/README.md

 Hi there🫶🏻!

-I'm Yuni, as a software engineer with a background in data science, I am expanding my skills through a graduate program at the University of Colorado Boulder.
-Currently, I'm collaborating with a team in Taiwan to develop a project focused on applying LLMs and RAG agents to address AI hallucination in targeted fields.
-My experience in tech includes implementing automated testing solutions in Python at Shopee, which improved our website and app evaluation efficiency.
-Additionally, I launched an official clothing website in 2019, where I managed social media ads and content.
+I’m a Software Engineer with a passion for problem-solving and a background in Data Science.
+Currently, I’m pursuing a graduate degree at the University of Colorado Boulder while working with a Taiwan-based team to develop a project that uses Large Language Models (LLMs) and RAG agents to reduce AI hallucination in specific fields.
+This experience has deepened my understanding of AI applications and natural language processing.

+Previously, at Shopee, I created automated testing solutions in Python, improving website and app evaluation efficiency by over 30%.
+A few years earlier, I launched my own clothing website, managing everything from social media content to digital ads, and increased customer engagement by 25% in six months.

+Now, I’m actively seeking internship opportunities where I can contribute my skills and continue growing in AI, software development, and problem-solving.
+I’m excited to learn, collaborate, and make an impact through meaningful projects.

 ## Languages and Tools